 Experienced business leaders know that two pillars of a successful business are finding and retaining customers, and growing the business sustainably.
 The two go hand in hand.
 No matter what size your business is, you can’t afford to ignore the importance of having a customer relationship strategy.
 Have you ever lost important customer contact information?
 Have you missed a well-timed opportunity to connect with a customer?
-Or, have you ever found your Operations team scrambling to deliver a great client experience because they didn’t know Sales was closing a big win?
-If any of those ring a bell, here are seven simple reasons you might consider implementing a Customer Relationship Management (CRM) system.
+Or, have you ever found your Operations team scrambling to deliver a great client experience, unaware that Sales was closing a big win?
+If any of those ring a bell, this information is for you.
+Here are seven simple reasons you might consider implementing a Customer Relationship Management (CRM) system.

 What Is Customer Relationship Management or CRM?

 At its most basic, a CRM is a collection of centralized information that helps you manage important data about your customer base, encourages a systematic method to building a long-term relationship with your customer, and might also begin to offer some opportunity to analyze patterns or trends within the information.
-It could be as simple as a contact information database, a spreadsheet with your customer contacts, or a sophisticated, tailor-made software system.
-Regardless of the platform you put in place, if you approach it effectively, a Customer Relationship Management system becomes a central source of truth to help create a consistent customer experience, boost sales, improve profit margins, inform proactive business decisions, and reduce your marketing expenses over time.
+It could be as simple as a contact information database or a spreadsheet with your customer contacts.
+The answer could even be in a sophisticated, tailor-made software system.
+Regardless of the platform you put in place, if you approach it effectively, a Customer Relationship Management system becomes a central source of truth.
+It helps create a consistent customer experience, boost sales, and improve profit margins.
+It can also inform proactive business decisions, and reduce your marketing expenses over time.

-In the past, software platforms that help run a business were extremely complex and required lots of time, money and development expertise to design and customize.
+In the past, software platforms that help run a business were extremely complex.
+They required lots of time, money and development expertise to design and customize.
 The cost and complexity put most software packages out of reach for the vast majority of small and medium-sized companies.
-Over the last two decades, the reach of the Internet, the utility of shared data center computing infrastructure (commonly called ‘the cloud’), smart phones, and the rise of Software as a Service (SaaS) business models, have created a tremendous wave of opportunity for smaller companies to focus on business performance like never before.
+Over the last two decades, the reach of the Internet has drastically expanded.
+The utility of shared data center computing infrastructure (commonly called ‘the cloud’), smart phones, and the rise of Software as a Service (SaaS) business models have come into play.
+They have created a tremendous wave of opportunity for smaller companies to focus on business performance like never before.
 What was once reserved for the large enterprise, is now readily available to the smallest of startups right in the palm of the entrepreneur’s hand.
 That means the greater obstacle now is simply the business owner’s mindset about whether cloud-based CRM systems are an important use of focused energy.